johntsunami/ffmpeg-python-video-trimmer/README.md

 #unzip ffmpeg to root.. aka C: drive ex.
 C:\ffmpeg-master-latest-win64-gpl

-# search variables in windows ... click edit the system variables -evironmental variables- new - add ffmpeg and path to folder- ok-ok -restart computer
+# search variables in windows ... click edit the system variables -evironmental variables- new - add ffmpeg to bariable name and and path to value ex.
+"C:\ffmpeg-master-latest-win64-gpl" click ok-ok -restart computer

 You should be good to go from there.
-I don't like the way this library is written.. not very user friendly in my opinion.
+I don't like the way this libraries documentation is written.. not very user friendly in my opinion.